BrenoFariasdaSilva/University/Distributed Systems/Activity 02 - UDP Socket Programming/Peer-to-Peer Chat/README.md

     And after pressing enter, you will see the message on the other terminal.
     Then, you can type any message you want and press enter to send it to the other terminal.
     This message is configured as a normal message, so it will be sent to all the peers connected to the network.

+    ### Quick Disclaimer:
+    This is a **peer-to-peer (P2P) connection**, so the messages will be sent to all the peers connected to the network.
+    When prompted about whether you wanna act as a "client" or a "server", it **only affects which of the threads (the one who handles message sending or message receiving) it's in the background and which is in the foregroung**, alright?
+It doesn't affect the way the messages are received or the change it to a client-server connection.
+    When choosing the "client" option, the foreground thread will be the one who handles message sending, and the background thread will be the one who handles message receiving.
+    When choosing the "server" option, the foreground thread will be the one who handles message receiving, and the background thread will be the one who handles message sending.
 ### URL
 * On the first terminal, type:
     ```bash